 Presumably, interference in the private lives of citizens is justified only when a compelling state interest is served.
 However, there is no compelling state interest achieved by the criminalization and suppression of pornography.
 First, unlike yelling "fire!" in a crowded theater, pornography poses no threat to anyone's safety.
 Second, unlike slander or libel, pornography is not malicious; it threatens no one's reputation or career.
-And third, we now have a substantial body of social science evidence that clearly indicates that viewing nonviolent adult pornography does not lead to violent or antisocial acts.

-When violence is introduced into pornography, research suggests that the attitudes of some viewers tend to harden in ways we may not like, but it is the violence, not the sex, that produces the negative results.
-Indeed, based on their review of all relevant research, the authors of the most authoritative book on this subject, The Question of Pornography, conclude that the R-rated "slasher" movies - seen by millions and often even shown on network TV - are probably the most harmful because they mix sexual themes with horrific acts of violence.9 In contrast, nonviolent pornography involving sexual activities between cheerfully consenting adults has consistently been found to be benign.
+And third, we now have a substantial body of social science evidence that clearly indicates that viewing nonviolent adult pornography does not lead to violent or antisocial acts.8 research, the authors of the most authoritative book on this subject.
+The Question of Pornography, conclude that the R-rated "slasher" movies - seen by millions and often even shown on network TV - are probably the most harmful because they mix sexual themes with horrific acts of violence.9 In contrast, nonviolent pornography involving sexual activities between cheerfully consenting adults has consistently been found to be benign.
 Even the Meese Commission, albeit begrudgingly, conceded this fact, stating: "The fairest conclusion from the social science evidence is that there is no persuasive evidence to date supporting the connection between nonviolent and nondegrading materials and acts of sexual violence, and that there is some, but very limited evidence, indicating that the connection does not exist."10